TheJacksonLaboratory/diachromatic/docs/mapping.rst

 and thus corresponds to overall fragment size distribution in the sequencing library.
 Diachromatic uses lower and upper thresholds T1\ :sub:`min` and T1\ :sub:`max` for valid sizes of sheared fragments that need to be specified by the user.
-Read pairs arising from chimeric fragments with a calculated size d\ :sub:`h` outside the specified range are categorized as *too small* or *too large* artifacts.
+Read pairs arising from chimeric fragments with a calculated size d\ :sub:`h` that is outside the specified range are categorized as *too small* or *too large* artifacts.
 All other read pairs arising from chimeric fragments are defined to be *valid pairs* that can be used for downstream analysis.